Esri/arcgis-runtime-samples-android/LocalRasterData/README.md

 * basemap and elevation - This option will replace your current basemap and use the raster dataset file as your basemap and source for rendering.
 * operational and elevation - This options will overlay your raster data on top of the  existing basemap and source for rendering.

+After you have added your raster datasets and have an elevation source set you can use the rendering.
+There are 4 rendering options available from the ```ActionBar``` renderer button.

+* Blend renderer
+* Hillshade renderer
+* RGB renderer
+* Stretch renderer

+Choose which renderer you want to use and complete the renderer dialog to perform update the raster.